 the number of DEMATs accounts has now rallied to 4.9 million.
 New to the scenario, these investors who have little to no knowledge of stock market operations, blindly followed the bull-run and contributed to the rally.

 ● Global Sentiments:- Indian markets have always closely followed the American markets.
 The Federal Bank of USA has been keen on increasing liquidity in the American economy.
 Resultantly, NASDAQ and DJIA have reached record highs.
-Indian markets have been following the path and now witnessing a continuous rally like their American counterpart.
+Indian stock market has been following the path and now witnessing a continuous rally like their American counterpart.

 ● The hope of reopening:- In the initial stages of the imposition of the lockdown, it was forecasted that development would impede for 6-8 months.
 Panic selling caused equity markets to go haywire.
 Duly, the indices hit two lower circuits in a single week and wiped out almost Rs.
 14.22 Lakh Crore from the equity markets.
 Remarkably, the economy started getting back on track within a couple of months and the businesses started functioning.
 Therefore, the equity market went on to correct itself and retraced almost 67.30%.